toolness/webmaker-app-guide/localization/README.md

 # Localization

-## Viewing localized version of mobile appmaker
+## Viewing localized version of Webmaker Mobile

 Assuming you've build everything and run the server with `gulp dev`, you should be able to see the app in any localization by visiting: [http://localhost:8080?locale=fr](http://localhost:8080?locale=fr), replacing `fr` which whatever locale code you want to look at (e.g. `en-US`, `bn-BD`, `nl`...)